 It is best to be upfront about what type of person you are looking for in this position.
 I know the temptation is to list “just breathing” especially if you are working with volunteers, but you will save yourself some headache if you list what you want.

-Next you will want to explain what the duties of the job are.
+Next, you will want to explain what the duties of the job are.
 Will they be setting up the camera?
 Will they need to adjust the settings for the light and color spectrum?
-Will they need to know how to adjust the tripod?
+Will they need to know how to change the tripod?
 Will there be travel involved in the ministry and will they need a drivers license?